aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 * This string object is passed in as an argument to the `puts` method call in line 4 within the block passed in as an argument to the `loop` method call.
 * the loop runs three times and breaks by reassigning the value of `i` to `i - 1`.

-This demonstrates the variable scoping.
+This demonstrates the concept of variable scoping.
 In particular, it demonstrates the idea that within the method body the variables initialized outside the block is accessible inside the block.

 ### Example 5